Mayron/Demo-NotificationService/README.md

 await _mediator.Publish(new AuditLogNotification("User Created", true));
 ```

-You could argue splitting the `AuditLogNotificationHandler` handler into 3 handlers to handle each `AuditLogNotification` subtype but this does not scale well.
+You could argue splitting the `AuditLogNotificationHandler` handler into 3 handlers to handle each `AuditLogNotification` subtype will solve this but this does not scale well.
-The use of the `AuditLogNotificationHandler` handler in this repository is simple and a real working example may have a lot of shared logic that can mostly act on the base `AuditLogNotification` type.
+The use of the `AuditLogNotificationHandler` handler in this repository is simple and a more complex real-world example may require a lot of shared logic that can mostly act on the base `AuditLogNotification` type.
-If a new audit log notification subtype was implemented, it should be able to work with the existing logic; Requiring a new handler for each type would be bad practice.
+If a new audit log notification subtype was added, it should be able to work with the existing logic and require minimal changes; Requiring a new handler for each type would be bad practice.

-Finally, being able to use generic type arguments for notification handlers is a good feature that works and we should not be discouraged from using it.
+More importantly, being able to use generic type arguments for notification handlers is a good feature that works and we should not be discouraged from using it.

 2️⃣ Set `ValidateOnBuild` to false.